If you enjoy traveling, nothing else beats the prospect of heading to your ideal destination inexpensively (or better yet, for free).

 - Flexibility – Are the travel or miles card flexible enough?
 Do they offer unrestricted travel and booking—with no limitations, blackout dates or seat restrictions?

-It is worthwhile pointing out that no matter how lucrative the reward systems go, you as a cardholder can’t expect to have any saving if you don’t clear your balance every month and end up paying fees left and right.
+It is worthwhile pointing out that no matter how lucrative the reward systems go, you as a cardholder can’t expect to have any savings if you don’t clear your balance every month and end up paying fees left and right.
 To make any kind of reward card – whether gas, airline or cash back credit cards – work for you, you have to avoid interest and other fees.

 If this principle is difficult to uphold, your best bet is to find card with the lowest APR.